hurbbie/leaflet-canvass/README.md

 ```

 - To show the line on the map is use L.geojson(line) by use style from the funvtion that you has already create name is style
+- To creating a variable as geojson = L.geoJson(line) is to call the function on the side leaflet by use geoJson(line) It retrieves information from the file line.js in which the information of line.js That is to include the values ​​of latitude, longitude, canal name, water density with style so setstyle is the line which is derived from the style function created
 ```javascript
 geojson = L.geoJson(line, {
     style: style,
 }).addTo(mymap);
 ```
 - Style function will return where the return value contains fillcolor which is the fill color of the data feature properties density.
 It takes a value from the getColor function that returns a color value weight is the color is the color weight, opacity is the transparency of the line color is the command to add the color in datasets based on the density at the file line.js by use the function return name getColor.
+- Style(feature) function Retrieving the line.js value that contains a sequence of feature data and return the value
+onEachFeature: onEachFeature is the function that used for Layer GeoJso [Read more](https://leafletjs.com/examples/geojson/)

 ```javascript
 function style(feature) {